 Benefits of online classes

-Although the thought of an online class can be daunting to some, there are definitely some great benefits to virtual education.
+Before we dive into some of the tips for online classes, I’ll go over some amazing benefits.
+And, although the thought of taking an online class can be daunting to some, there are definitely some great benefits to virtual education.

 - You’re working on your own schedule, goodbye to the strict college schedules with back to back classes.
 You now have the freedom to determine when and how you’re going to get your work done.
 A blessing and a curse really.